rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-alejandra-gonzalez-blyxyas/index.md

 It is a bit weird to look back at it today, now that I am helping other contributors make their own Clippy PRs.

-Overall, I think that contributing to Clippy is much easier to contribute to it than to add a new feature to the Rust compiler, for example.
+Overall, I think that contributing to Clippy is much easier than to add a new feature to the Rust compiler, for example.
 It is thanks to Clippy's architecture that even though we have over 800 lints, each one of them is standalone, and you can understand most of them just by reading a single Rust file.
 When you think of a new lint, it's almost guaranteed that someone in the codebase has already had a similar idea to yours, so you can mix and match parts of other lints to make a new creation.

 **How did you join the Clippy team?
 Did you have a mentor?**